Shiqan/software-evolution/README.md

 3. Find all the scores where the cosine similarity equals 1 (same vector).
 When adding more metrics to the vectors this threshold needs to be adjusted.

 ### Visualization
-For the visualization of the clones I chose to implement a chord diagram to it is easy to see how clones are related within files.
+For the visualization of the clones I chose to implement an edge bundle diagram described in Hauptmann et al. (2012).
+This way, it is easy to see how clones are related within files and focus on manual inspection of the clones.
 Since this is on file level, I added an onclick event to show which methods exactly are the clones and when clicking a table row you can actually see the source code of both methods.
 Therefore, my visualization supports root cause analysis.

-If I had more time some nice features would have been an option to ignore clones after checking the source code.
-Another option could have been selecting specific metrics to analyze.

 # References
 Roy, C. K., Cordy, J. R., & Koschke, R. (2009).
 Comparison and evaluation of code clone detection techniques and tools: A qualitative approach.
 Science of Computer Programming, 74(7), 470-495.